 Co-written by Heather Malley and Susan North

-This analogy is a great one to use as we think through what it means to be a parent who holds children’s needs as equal to theirs and understands that expectations should be clear and consistent in order to best manage the needs and routines of the family.
+This analogy is a great one to use as we think through what it means to be a parent who holds children’s needs as equal to theirs while understanding that expectations should be clear and consistent in order to best manage the needs and routines of the family.
 Openness/commitment to understanding our children’s needs and wants is distinctly different than allowing a child to “rule the roost”.
 Kids who have too much power in the household can find this anxiety-provoking and might act out because they crave a more predictable and secure environment.
 You may even notice that when you hold a limit a child protests it initially, then they show more affection towards you after you’ve held your ground.
 They often feel safer when they can depend on their loving adults being in charge.

-Give your child(ren) lots of choices about inconsequential things, like which vegetable to put in the salad or which sweatshirt to wear.
+7. Give your child(ren) lots of choices about inconsequential things, like which vegetable to put in the salad or which sweatshirt to wear.
 In terms of autonomy, it helps them feel “full” and maybe not so needful of asserting selfhood by opposing you elsewhere.

 Remember, you are the boss, a wise, equitable, loving, and consistent one.